Sentencing decisions

 The … core of the sentencing task is a process of balancing overlapping, contradictory and incommensurable objectives.
 The requirements of deterrence, rehabilitation, denunciation, punishment and restorative justice, do not generally point in the same direction.
 Specifically, the requirements of justice, in the sense of just deserts, and of mercy, often conflict.
 Yet we live in a society which values both justice and mercy.

-The sentencing of offenders convicted of imprisonable offences is generally postponed following conviction, to enable the sentencing judge to obtain reports and written submissions to inform these.
+The sentencing of offenders convicted of imprisonable offences is generally postponed following conviction.
+This is to enable the sentencing judge to obtain reports and written submissions.

 The Sentencing Act 2002

-Until Parliament passed this Act the purposes and principles of sentencing were mostly based on earlier cases.
+Until Parliament passed the Sentencing Act, the purposes and principles of sentencing were mostly based on earlier cases.

 The Sentencing Act defines the purposes of sentencing, but does not require that any particular purpose must be given greater weight than others.
 The purposes include: [4]